 What Is a Car-Buying Service?

-Unfortunately, the vehicle market hasn’t returned to normal since the COVID pandemic began early in 2020.
+Unfortunately, the vehicle market hasn’t returned to normal since the COVID-19 pandemic began early in 2020.
 No matter how you shop for a car right now, prices are going to be higher than average.
-However, new and used car prices may start lowering soon.
+However, new and used car prices may start declining soon.